JHU-PL-Lab/www-fpse/lecture/variants.md

 #### Operations on Binary Trees

 * Since lists are built-in we get a massive library of functions on them.
-* For these binary trees (and in general for whatever variants you roll up yourselves) there is no such luxury.
+* For these binary trees (and in general for whatever variant types you roll yourself) there is no such luxury.
 * **But**, that doesn't mean you should just code everything by recursing over the tree.
 Instead
    1. Define the combinators you need (maps, folds, node counts, etc.) using `let rec`
    2. Use your combinators without needing `let rec`